fhalab/LevSeq_VDB/README.md

 Web app for locally hosting levseq.
 Our goal is to make this also as a centralised resource, for this we are working with other protein database managers and software engineers, so stay tuned!
-We would love feedback in the meantime about how we can improve sequnece function data collection and sharing.
+We would love feedback in the meantime about how we can improve sequence function data collection and sharing.
 If you have any suggestions please post an issue, we would love to build this into a community driven thing.

 ## Running